 You can also change the associated date for an article, for example if you want to back-date an announcement, or schedule an article for future publication.

 Once you have published a post, the headline is automatically added to an index page on your website (and sometimes in other places too, such as your website’s footer).
-Often an excerpt of the article is displayed too, which contains the first few words of your post.
-Your posts are also sorted into chronological order:
+Often an excerpt of the article is displayed too, which contains the first few words of your post:

-On some websites, you can choose a featured image, which basically is a thumbnail associated with your post.
+On most websites, you can choose a featured image, which basically is a thumbnail associated with your post.
 These thumbnails are typically displayed in your news index, shown against each headline.
-If this applies to your website, we will tell you.

 If your website allows visitors to leave their comments on your posts, see our comment moderation article.

 This is for your main information pages, such as your Home page, About page, Contact page, etc.

 For most websites, typically we will have set you up with some pages already, using content you supplied to us.
 You can find these under the “Pages” index screen.

 For most websites built by Primary Image from 2021 onwards, your website will have a new-generation page building system called “Beaver Builder”.
 See our guide on using this editing system.
 You may find it easier to duplicate an existing page design, then replace the content as appropriate, rather than starting a new page design completely from scratch.
 We also have more guides on using Beaver Builder.

 Websites created by Primary Image prior to 2021 will typically have a grid system called WPBakery Page Builder (which looks like the thumbnail to the right).
 Here’s how to edit your text within the grid layout.
 And we have a list of other useful guides on WPBakery Page Builder too.

 If you’re unsure which guides apply to your website, please ask Primary Image and we’ll help you find the relevant instructions.